ICOS-Carbon-Portal/infrastructure/devops/roles/icos.nextcloud/README.md

 ## Manual steps - Upgrading Nextcloud ver 29 to 31

-The will be a an ansible script for upgrading version 31.0.9.1 to version 32.
+The will be an ansible script for upgrading version 31.0.9.1 to version 32.

 ### ver 29.0.11 to 29.0.16